-11 VALUATION ESTIMATES
+11. VALUATION ESTIMATES

-11.1 Estimates appropriate to the valuation date
+11.1.
+Estimates appropriate to the valuation date

-11.1.1 The Member must:
+The Member must:

-- (a) produce valuation results appropriate to the valuation date; and - (b) if the valuation is carried out using information and claim data current at a date that is before the valuation date using a roll forward process, allow for Material changes up to the valuation date - 11.1.2 If, before signing the Report, the Member becomes aware of events after the valuation date which (based on reasonable grounds) are expected to have a Material financial impact on the valuation results, then the Member must: - (a) disclose in the Report that such events have occurred and comment, in as much detail as is reasonably practicable, on the possible effect on the valuation results in the Report; and - (b) if reasonably practicable and time reasonably permits, allow for such events in the Member's valuation, taking into account the nature of the event and other relevant matters, such as the regulations and/or accounting standards relevant to the Member's valuation.
+- (a) produce valuation results appropriate to the valuation date; and - (b) if the valuation is carried out using information and claim data current at a date that is before the valuation date using a roll forward process, allow for Material changes up to the valuation date. - 11.1.1.
+If, before signing the Report, the Member becomes aware of events after the valuation date which (based on reasonable grounds) are expected to have a Material financial impact on the valuation results, then the Member must: - (a) disclose that such events have occurred and comment, in as much detail as is reasonably practicable, on the possible effect on the valuation results in the Report; and - (b) if reasonably practicable and time reasonably permits, allow for such events in the Member's valuation, taking into account the nature of the event and other relevant matters, such as the regulations and/or accounting standards relevant to the Member's valuation.

-11.2 Outstanding Claim Liability
+11.2.
+Outstanding Claim Liability

-- 11.2.1 The results of the OCL valuation must be documented.
-Where reasonably practicable, the Member must separately document the results by relevant Class of Business, both gross and net of any Non-Reinsurance Recovery, Reinsurance Recovery, any Risk Margin and any Diversification Benefit. - 11.2.2 If the Central Estimate of the OCL includes an allowance for Indirect Expenses (refer to clause 10.4.1) the allowance must be separately documented. - 11.2.3 Where reasonably practicable, if the Central Estimate of the OCL explicitly allows for Government charges imposed, such as levies, duties and taxes, then they must be separately documented. - 11.2.4 Where reasonably practicable, comparisons of the Central Estimate of the OCL to the Case Estimates must be documented, both gross and net of any Non-Reinsurance Recovery and Reinsurance Recovery. - 11.2.5 Where reasonably practicable, comparisons by relevant accident or underwriting periods of the past Claim Payments plus the Central Estimate of the OCL (both gross and net of the Non-Reinsurance Recovery) to earned premium (or other relevant exposure measure such as wages), must be documented, both gross and net of any Reinsurance Recovery.
+11.2.1.
+The results of the OCL valuation must be disclosed.
+Where reasonably practicable, the Member must separately disclose the results by relevant Class of Business, both gross and net of any Non-Reinsurance Recovery, Reinsurance Recovery, any Risk Margin and any Diversification Benefit.

+- 11.2.2.
+If the Central Estimate of the OCL includes an allowance for Indirect Expenses (refer to clause 10.4.1) the allowance must be separately disclosed. - 11.2.3.
+Where reasonably practicable, if the Central Estimate of the OCL explicitly allows for Government charges imposed, such as levies, duties and taxes, then they must be separately disclosed. - 11.2.4.
+Where reasonably practicable, comparisons of the Central Estimate of the OCL to the Case Estimates must be disclosed, gross, recovery and net. - 11.2.5.
+Where reasonably practicable, comparisons by relevant accident or underwriting periods of the past Claim Payments plus the Central Estimate of the OCL (both gross and net of the Non-Reinsurance Recovery) to earned premium (or other relevant exposure measure such as wages), must be disclosed, both gross and net of any Reinsurance Recovery.